On the Gan-Gross-Prasad problem for finite classical groups: Introduction

-In this paper, we focus on the following three problems for finite orthogonal groups and finite symplectic groups. \begin{itemize} \item Let $V_n$ be an $n$-dimensional space over $\mathbb{F}_{q}$ with a nondegenerate symmetric bilinear form $(,)$, which defines the orthogonal group $\o(V_n)\cong \o^\epsilon_{n}\fq$ with $\epsilon\in\{\pm\}$, and let $V_{n-1}\subset V_n$.
-The first problem is to compute the multiplicity
+We first consider the Bessel case.
+Let $V_n$ be an $n$-dimensional space over $\mathbb{F}_{q}$ with a nondegenerate symmetric bilinear form $(,)$, which defines the special orthogonal group $\so(V_n)$.
+We will consider various pairs of symmetric spaces $V_n\supset V_{n-2\ell}$ and the following partitions of $n$,